History of Nunavut

 The history of Nunavut covers the period from the arrival of the Paleo-Eskimo thousands of years ago to present day.
 Prior to the colonization of the continent by Europeans, the lands encompassing present-day Nunavut were inhabited by several historical cultural groups, including the Pre-Dorset, the Dorsets, the Thule and their descendants, the Inuit.

 From the 18th century, the territory was claimed by the British, with portions of Nunavut administered as a part the Rupert's Land, the North-Western Territory, or the British Arctic Territories.
 After the Deed of Surrender was signed in 1870, ownership of Rupert's Land and the North-Western Territory was transferred from the Hudson's Bay Company to the government of Canada.
 In 1880, the British Arctic Territories were also transferred to the Canadian government.
 Present-day Nunavut was initially administered as a part of the Northwest Territories, although by the end of 1912, the territory only administered the lands north of the 60th parallel north and east of Yukon.

-During the late-20th century, the government of Canada entered into land claim negotiations with the Inuit Tapiriit Kanatami.
+During the late 20th century, the government of Canada entered into land claim negotiations with the Inuit Tapiriit Kanatami.
 The Nunavut Land Claims Agreement was signed on May 25, 1993, with a six year transitional period for the establishment of a new territory.
 Nunavut was formally established as a Canadian territory on April 1, 1999.

 Early history

-Mainland Nunavut was first populated approximately 4500 years ago by the Pre-Dorset, a diverse Paleo-Eskimo culture that migrated westward from the Bering Strait region.
-Evidence suggests the Pre-Dorset culture were seasonally mobile, moving between settlements to take advantage of resources.
+Mainland Nunavut was first populated approximately 4500 years ago by the Pre-Dorset, a diverse Paleo-Eskimo culture that migrated westward from the Bering Strait region, when the region was a geographical connection between Asia and America, called Beringia.
+Evidence suggests the Pre-Dorset culture was seasonally mobile, moving between settlements to take advantage of resources.

 Dorset culture

 The Pre-Dorset culture was succeeded by the Dorset culture about 2800 years ago.
 Differences between the Pre-Dorset and Dorset cultures include those in lithic technology, art, and styles of building.
-The Dorset culture additionally lacked the bow and arrow which was utilized by the pre-Dorset.
+The Dorset culture additionally lacked the bow and arrow, which had been utilized by the pre-Dorset.
 The Dorset culture has been assumed to have developed from the Pre-Dorset, however the relationship between the two remains unclear.

 Helluland, a location Norse explorers describe visiting in the Sagas of Icelanders has been connected to Nunavut's Baffin Island.
 Claims of contact between the Dorset and Norse, however, remain controversial.